Build a restaurant site for menus, requests, and updates.

 Collect room needs, event type, timing, add-ons, and follow-up details for higher-value requests.

-A restaurant can start simple and upgrade when the website carries more operations.
+Start simple and upgrade when the site carries more operations.

 $5 Website